The Power of a Summer Classic

 For Liz, it was tangible proof of deep roots.

+For me, it was a connection to a place layered with time and story.
+A world hidden beyond the glare of tourism.
 We ended our journey with a malted milkshake at the Amish-run Katie’s Corner, served by descendants of original settlers—still practicing their way of life today.

-The Hill and Heritage Where We Live
+Heritage Where We Live

-You Can Belong Where You Are
+You Can Belong Wherever You Are

 As summer starts to fade, I’m thinking about all the ways the season invites us to live with more attention.
 We notice.
 We savor.
 We linger.
 And maybe, we carry that forward.